blbadger/blbadger.github.io/smaller-lms-2.md

 This is relevant because we can get an idea of how to make an extremely fast (to run, that is) language model by considering what exactly happens during autoregressive inference.
 When one considers autoregressive inference, it is generally noted that models like Transformers that compare all tokens to all other tokens scale with $n^3d$ time complexity without caching, and $n^2d$ with caching for $n$ tokens and hidden dimension $d$.
 It is less appreciated that inference time also depends on the number of layers of linear transformations in a model $l$, as because typically each layer is separated from each next layer by one or more nonlinear transformation (layer normalization, ReLU, GeLU etc.) such that the actual time complexity becomes $n^2dl^2$ as each of the $n^2$ token comparisons require $l$ steps.

 Clearly it would be advantageous to reduce the number of layers in a model, but how can this be done while maintaining an efficiently trainable architecture?
+To start to answer this question, one can instead ask the following: ignoring trainability, what is the minimum number of layers in a causal language model?
+The answer is straightforward: a one-layer model contains the fewest layers, and a one-layer model in this case is equivalently a fully linear model.
+The question then becomes whether or not a linear or nearly-linear model is capable of being trained effectively, either on a small dataset like TinyStories or a larger dataset like the Fineweb.

+For small datasets like TinyStories, the answer is somewhat surprisingly yes: fully linear language models are capable of generating gramatically correct text, and nearly-linear models are only slightly less efficient to train than highly non-linear, many-layered models explored previously.

+Before proceeding further, however, it is best to understand a few theoretical arguments for and agasint the use of linear models.